A well-defined channel strategy offers an effective and coherent way of realising the full potential of digital innovations for your customers.

 Banks and financial institutions have pulled off spectacular feats over the past 15 months, launching innovative functionality and services at-scale to help digitise customer experiences and maintain access to financial services during the pandemic.

 Customers were, at the same time, uniquely open to digital channels.
 Research from Mastercard saw surges in the use of online and digital banking services, including uptake among older generations.
 While only half of Britons are on social media, 59% have a banking app.
 Two thirds of over 65-year-olds say banking apps are simple to use; 58% say they have found it easier to use than they thought and 100% of users said they will continue to use banking apps when normal life resumes.

-A recent consumer research survey conducted by Baringa, 68% of respondents said they use digital channels (mobile app, website or chat), to contact their bank most often—they like its speed, convenience and security, and will always choose the easiest option the bank has made available for the task they’re trying to do.
+In a recent consumer research survey conducted by Baringa, 68% of respondents said they use digital channels (mobile app, website or chat), to contact their bank most often—they like its speed, convenience and security, and will always choose the easiest option the bank has made available for the task they’re trying to do.
 But they also want a person available if their requirements are unclear or more complex and when things go wrong.
 But in a competitive market such as financial services, where customer expectations rapidly evolve and have, in many ways, already made digital the minimum requirement, what does success mean?

 Winners will be those that combine the convenience of digital with the empathy of the human touch and sustain the shift to digital to unlock long term commercial value.
 So how do you design and implement personalised and effortless customer experiences that are available as and when your customers wish to engage?
 Through the development of a well-considered channel strategy.

 This should include their wide ranging needs and a deep understanding of what the outcomes they need to achieve are.

 From the everyday transactional, to moments of truth and advisory.
 Where they want an instant response versus something richer with human interaction or proactive engagement.